amrod/movie-trailer-website/README.md

 ## Run

-To launch the site, simply run the `entertainment_center.py` file:
+To render the site and open it in a web browser, simply run the `entertainment_center.py` file:

 ```python
 python entertainment_center.py
 ```

+A file named `fresh_tomatoes.html` is generated in the same location where `entertainment_center.py` is run from.
 A sample of the rendered page can be seen here: [http://amrod.github.io/movie-trailer-website](http://amrod.github.io/movie-trailer-website/)